-Content marketing is about engaging prospects and consumers with informative or entertaining content they’ll want to use or consume for its sake, rather than pushing or interrupting them with direct sales or promotional messages.
-Of course, that’s not to say that this isn’t a commercial activity – just that the consumer has changed, and so must the way we market to them.
+Content marketing is about engaging prospects and consumers with informative or entertaining content they’ll want to use or consume for its sake rather than pushing or interrupting them with direct sales or promotional messages.
+Of course, that’s not to say that this isn’t a commercial activity – just that the consumer has changed, and so must how we market to them.

-You may have heard it nefariously operating under various names: Custom publishing, custom media, customer media, customer publishing, private media, branded content, corporate media, corporate publishing, corporate journalism, and branded media.
-However, it all boils down to the same thing: creating engaging content that attracts, engages, and builds a relationship with an audience that may purchase in time.
+You may have heard it operating nefariously under various names: custom publishing, custom media, customer media, customer publishing, private media, branded content, corporate media, corporate publishing, corporate journalism, and branded media.
+However, it all boils down to the same thing: creating engaging content that attracts, engages, and builds a relationship with an audience that may eventually purchase.

 READ MORE :

-Regardless of the moniker du jour – content marketing represents a massive shift in thinking for brands who have historically placed great stock against the interruptive marketing of yore.
-Traditionally, brands – in a bid to capture attention – have interrupted consumers to talk about their product; when you’re reading a magazine – you see an ad; if you’re watching TV – you see a commercial; when you’re online – you get a pop-up.
+Regardless of the moniker du jour, content marketing represents a massive shift in thinking for brands that have historically placed great stock against the interruptive marketing of yore.
+Traditionally, brands have interrupted consumers to talk about their products to capture attention.
+When reading a magazine, you see an ad; if you’re watching TV, you see a commercial; you get a pop-up online.

-Each of these interruptions is an unsolicited marketing message from a brand that you may or may not give two hoots about.
-30 years ago, market research firm Yankelovich estimated that the typical city-dweller was subject to 2,000 of these marketing messages a day.
+Each interruption is an unsolicited marketing message from a brand that you may or may not give two hoots about.
+Thirty years ago, market research firm Yankelovich estimated that the typical city dweller was subject to 2,000 of these marketing messages a day.
 When Yankelovich revisited the study in 2008, this number had grown to 5,000.

-Consumer research continually highlights that most of this marketing message is irrelevant to their current interests and needs.
-More importantly, each of us now has increasing control over what marketing we receive from brands; we can opt-out of telemarketing and direct-mail; unsubscribe from email; skip TV ads, and so forth.
-The antidote to this has been for brands to seek ‘permission’ to gain consumers’ attention.
-And what better way to gain permission to get someone’s attention than when they are looking for you.
+Consumer research continually highlights that most of this marketing message is irrelevant to their interests and needs.
+More importantly, we now have increasing control over what marketing we receive from brands; we can opt out of telemarketing and direct mail, unsubscribe from email, skip TV ads, etc. The antidote to this has been for brands to seek ‘permission’ to gain consumers’ attention.
+And what better way to gain permission to get someone’s attention than when they are looking for you?
 Or at least something you can help with.

 CONTENT MARKETING BY NUMBERS